sanscheese/gridsome-source-craft-graphql/README.md

 # Craft CMS (GraphQL) source for Gridsome

 > This package is under development.
-The API might change before v1 is released.
+The API will likely change before v1 is released.

 > Requires Gridsome v0.7.12 or later